coryhymel/SBBrightCoveVideoUploadOperation/README.md

 ## Optional Properties

- You can optionally set the video name.
+ ### Video Name
  If you do not explicitly set the video name, it will be generated using the current `NSDate` in the format of `MMddyyyyHHmm`.

 `@property NSString *videoName`

- You can optionally set the video description.
+ ### Video Description
 If you do not explicitly set the video description, it will be generated using the current `NSDate` in the format of: "Created at: `MMddyyyyHHmm`".

 `@property NSString *videoDescription`

+ ### Completion Block
- A completion block that is called when the operation is complete or if an error occurred.
+ Called when the operation is complete or if an error occurred.
 The `errorDisplayString` is a human readable string describing the error that occurred.

 `@property (copy)void(^completion)(BOOL success, NSString *errorDisplayString)`